-- Release the WB button briefly and then press it again to enter direct measurement mode.
-PRE will flash in the shooting display. - ullet A white balance target (\Box) will appear in the center of the frame.
+- Release the WB button briefly and then press the WB button until the PRE icon in the monitor starts to flash. - A white balance target (□) will appear in the center of the frame

-- 4 Position the white balance target (□) over a white or gray object and measure a value for preset manual white balance. - ullet Position the target (\Box) using the multi selector.
+4 Position the white balance target (□) over a white or gray object and measure a value for preset manual white balance.

-- You can also position the target (□) and measure white balance by tapping the display. - Target selection will not be available if an optional flash unit is attached.
+- Position the target (□) using the multi selector. - To measure white balance, press the shutter-release button all the way down or press . - You can also position the target (□) and measure white balance by tapping the display. - Target selection will not be available if an optional flash unit is attached.
 Frame the shot so that the white or gray reference object is in the center of the display. - If the camera is unable to measure white balance, a message will be displayed and the camera will return to direct measurement mode.
 Try measuring white balance again, for example with the target (